AmitSolnke/unleash/website/docs/how-to/how-to-add-sso-saml-keycloak.md

 ## Introduction {#introduction}

 This guide walks you through setting up single sign-on (SSO) using SAML 2.0, with Keycloak as the identity provider (IdP).
-Unleash also supports other identity providers and protocols; explore [all available Single-Sign-On options](../reference/sso.md).
+Unleash also supports other identity providers and protocols; visit our [reference documentation](../reference/sso.md) to explore other options.
 ## Basic configuration

 ### Step 1: Sign-in to Unleash {#step-1}